-Following the adoption of Title XI in 1989, each of the Agencies adopted appraisal-related rules and policies implementing the Title.
+Following Title XI's adoption in 1989, each of the Agencies adopted appraisal-related rules and policies implementing the Title.
 The Agencies' appraisal regulations are contained in volume 12 of the Code of Federal Regulations at: part 34, subpart C (OCC); part 208 and part 225, subpart G (FRB); part 323 (FDIC); part 564 (OTS); and part 722 (NCUA).
 The OCC, FRB, FDIC, and OTS jointly adopted Interagency Appraisal and Evaluation Guidelines in October 1994.
-The Agencies did not make any changes to their appraisal-related rules and policies during 2000.
-HUD, however, adopted several regulatory changes concerning its Appraiser Roster, which lists appraisers who are eligible to perform Federal Housing Administration singlefamily appraisals.
-These changes are included in 24 CFR 200.200-206, which, among other things, describes how appraisers apply for the Appraiser Roster and what actions HUD may take against unsatisfactorily performing appraisers.
+The Agencies did not make any changes to their appraisal-related rules and policies during 2001.